GemedetAdept/violet_exoplanet/README.md

 ## Getting Started

+(2023-07-19) I found out that because of the package dependencies, this layout no longer works in the v2.0 of foobar2000.
+I have tested it, and it currently works in v1.6.16.

 ### Packages

 These packages are required for all panels to function correctly.
-They can all be found in `violet_exoplanet\packages`.

 * [Columns UI (foo_ui_columns)](https://www.foobar2000.org/components/view/foo_ui_columns)
 * [Musical Spectrum (foo_musical_spectrum)](https://hydrogenaud.io/index.php/topic,97404.0.html)